xrdocs/automation/_tutorials/using-cisco-wae-to-run-sim-on-network-models-from-OE.md

 base64 --decode /tmp/encoded.txt > /tmp/decoded.txt
 ```

-The following provides an example of a complete shell script to retrieve the optimization engine model using curl.
+The following provides an example of a shell script to retrieve the optimization engine model using curl.
 The first two curl calls are used to retrieve the JWT service ticket (tgt_token) and JSON web token (jwt_token) which are required for the actual get-plan request.

 ```